envisim/core/.changeset/light-feet-worry.md

 "@envisim/geojson": patch
 ---

-fix: PropertyRecord should not register special keys as properties
+Fixed: PropertyRecord should not register special keys as properties